Supporting Embedded Content

 Our browser can only scroll the root frame on the browser thread, but real browsers have put in a lot of work to make scrolling happen on the browser thread as much as possible, including for iframes.
 The hard part is handling the many obscure combinations of containing blocks, stacking orders, scroll bars, transforms, and iframes: with scrolling on the browser thread, all of these complex interactions have to be communicated from the main thread to the browser thread, and correctly interpreted by both sides.

 We’ve now got users interacting with iframes—but what about scripts interacting with them?
 Of course, each frame can already run scripts—but right now, each Frame has its own JSContext, so these scripts can’t really interact with each other.
-Instead same-origin iframes should run in the same JavaScript context and should be able to access each other’s globals, call each other’s functions, and modify each other’s DOMs.
+Instead same-origin iframes should run in the same JavaScript context and should be able to access each other’s globals, call each other’s functions, and modify each other’s DOMs, as shown in Figure 7.
 Let’s implement that.

 class Tab: